Conservative radio host and vaccine critic dies of covid-19 complications

 Hair described Farrel as a “fun, loving person who was like a walking history book,” and deeply enjoyed engaging in political conversations.

-“I still cannot believe he is gone,” she said in tears.
+“I still cannot believe he is gone,” she said through tears.

-Farrel was first diagnosed with the virus after he felt "a tickle in his throat,” and was sent to recover at home, said Farley, who was engaged to Farrel since 2012.
+Farrel was first diagnosed with the virus after he felt “a tickle in his throat,” and was sent to recover at home, said Farley, who had been engaged to Farrel since 2012.
 Ten days later, he was barely able to talk and breathing heavily and was then admitted to the ICU, Farley said.

 “He fought like a tiger.
 Please don’t put off getting attention for this illness,” Farley wrote on Facebook, according to WPTV.
 Her profile is now private.
 “We will always love Dick Farrel, always appreciate his spirit, and miss him greatly.
 He was known as the other Rush Limbaugh.
 With a heavy heart, I can only say this was so unexpected.”

 Dick Farrel’s former co-worker and fellow radio host George Kalman shared some details about Farrel’s life with WPTV.
-Born Farrel Austin Levitt in Queens, New York, he worked a string of radio jobs during his life, Kalman said.
+Born Farrel Austin Levitt in the New York borough of Queens, he worked a string of radio jobs during his life, Kalman said.

 “Covid got him.
 As you can imagine I am very upset about his demise and will miss him greatly,” Kalman told WPTV.